Last Updated: June 5, 2026

 2. A calendar assigned to a task trumps the project calendar.

-3. The calendar of a resource assigned to a task trumps either the project or task calendar.
+3. The Calendar of a resource assigned to a task trumps either the project or task calendar.

 4. Unless you select, Scheduling ignores resource calendars.